bguan2022/FPGA-microBlaze/README.md

 https://xilinx.github.io/embeddedsw.github.io/iic/doc/html/api/index.html

-BaseAddress:	contains the base address of the device.
+**BaseAddress:**	contains the base address of the device.
-RegOffset:	contains the offset from the 1st register of the device to select the specific register.
+**RegOffset:**	contains the offset from the 1st register of the device to select the specific register.
-RegisterValue:	is the value to be written to the register.
+**RegisterValue:** the value to be written to the register.